dgc-network/Learning-Digitalcoin-from-the-Command-Line/15_2_Programming_Digitalcoind_with_C.md

 ## Summary: Programming Digitalcoind with C

 With access to a C library, you can create much more fully featured programs than it was reasonable to do so with shell scripts.
 But, it can take a lot of work!
-Even at 316 lines of code, `sendtoaddress.c` doesn't cover nearly all of the intricacies requires to safely and intelligently transact bitcoins.
+Even at 316 lines of code, `sendtoaddress.c` doesn't cover nearly all of the intricacies requires to safely and intelligently transact digitalcoins.

 ## What's Next?